raspberrypilearning/ai-image/en/step_3.md

 As well as adding more information into your prompt, you can use the settings to offer more information to the AI about how you would like your finished image to look.

+### Content type
+Select whether the image style is an artwork or photograph

 ![Different content types - art and photo](images/content-type.png)

+### Styles
+Select the style of image you want.
+You can even upload an image and ask the AI to copy the style.

 ![A list of different image styles to select from](images/styles.png)

+### Effects
+Select any effects you want to apply to your image, for example you can make it look like part of a comic book, or like it was drawn with charcoal.

 ![A list of different image effects to select from](images/effects.png)